Alma Kuc: Personal life

-Career
+Gymnastics career

 Kuc competed at the 2014 European Championships with Marta Pihan-Kulesza, Katarzyna Jurkowska-Kowalska, Gabriela Janik, Claudia Chmielowska, and the team finished 10th.
 She then competed at the 2014 World Championships alongside Pihan-Kulesza, Jurkowska-Kowalska, Janik, Chmielowska, and Paula Plichta, and the team finished 17th.

 At the 2015 World Championships, Kuc competed with Claudia Chmielowska, Katarzyna Jurkowska-Kowalska, Klara Kopeć, Gabriela Janik, and Marta Pihan-Kulesza, and the team finished 19th.
 She finished 4th in the all-around and won the gold medal on the uneven bars at the 2016 Polish Championships.
 Then at the Gym Festival Trnava, she won the silver medal in the all-around behind Hitomi Hatakeda of Japan.
 She competed at the 2016 European Championships alongside Katarzyna Jurkowska-Kowalska, Klara Kopeć, Gabriela Janik, and Paula Plichta, and they finished 11th.
 At the 2017 European Championships, Kuc competed only on the uneven bars and finished 18th in the qualification round.